Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Problem setting

-\paragraph{Few-shot learning by fine tuning} Another category of methods leverages fine tuning.
-As for the 0-shot setting above, a model is pretrained on a distribution of the PDE parameters.
-At inference, for a new environment, fine tuning is performed on a sample of the environment trajectories.
+\paragraph{Fine tuning pre-trained models} The classical strategy for adapting to new settings is to fine tune models that have been pretrained on a distribution of the PDE parameters.
 This approach often relies on large fine tuning samples and involves updating all or a subset of parameters \citep{subramanian2023towards, herde2024poseidon}.
+We do not consider this option that has been shown to underperform SOTA adaptation approaches \cite{koupai2024geps}.

-\paragraph{Adaptive conditioning} A more flexible approach relies on adaptation at inference time through meta-learning.
+\paragraph{Gradient-based adaptation} A more flexible approach relies on adaptation at inference time through meta-learning.
 It posits that a set of environments $e$ are available from which trajectories are sampled, each environment $e$ being defined by specific PDE parameter values \citep{cavia, kirchmeyer2022generalizing}.
 The model is trained from a sampling from the environments distribution to adapt fast to a new environment.
-The usual formulation is to learn shared and specific environment parameters $\mathcal{G}_{\theta + \Delta \theta_{\xi}}$, where $\theta$ and $\Delta \theta_{\xi}$ are respectively the shared and specific parameters.
+The usual formulation is to learn shared and specific environment parameters $\mathcal{G}_{\theta + \theta_{\xi}}$, where $\theta$ and $\theta_{\xi}$ are respectively the shared and specific parameters.
 At inference, for a new environment, only a small number of parameters $\theta_{\xi}$ is adapted from a small sample of observations.
+This family of method will be our reference baseline in the following.